oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 ```

-Then the Operator will try use this delta to online update the domain:
+Then, the operator will try use this delta to online update the domain:

 ```
 resources: